You need answers to some important questions: How much do cremation urns cost? How can I save money when buying an urn for ashes?

 You’ve got all your online options, of course.
 A quick web search for “cremation urns” or “urns for ashes” will return dozens of ecommerce stores.
 Our parent company, Urns Northwest, is among the best (in our humble opinion).

-Walmart and Amazon have even jumped onto the bandwagon.
+Walmart.com and Amazon.com have even jumped onto the bandwagon.
 You’ll find a lot of bargain-priced imports there, mostly metal and inexpensive wood.
 But with some thorough searching, you can find some excellent premium choices.
-For instance, here’s what we offer on Amazon.
+For instance, here’s what we offer on Amazon.com (good quality, American-made items).

-Etsy is a great resource for niche and handcrafted urns.
+Etsy.com is a great resource for niche and handcrafted urns.
 It’s a huge marketplace for handmade items with thousands of sellers, so you can find quite a few talented artists who make unique memorials.
-You can also check your local online and social media sales groups (think Craigslist and Facebook Marketplace, etc) for local artisans.
+You can also check your local online and social media sales groups (think Craigslist and Facebook Marketplace, etc.) for local artisans.

 The funeral home in charge of your loved one’s service will surely have several for you to choose from as well.
 They may even offer one or more as part of a cremation package.